James Hardie Releases Annual Sustainability Report and Builds a Culture of Sustainability

 Company announces progress in business integration, product resiliency and community impact

-SYDNEY and CHICAGO, Aug.
-19, 2024 /PRNewswire/ -- James Hardie Industries plc (ASX: JHX; NYSE: JHX), ("James Hardie" or the "Company"), a leader in providing high-performance, low-maintenance building products and solutions, and a company inspiring how communities design, build and grow, today released its latest annual sustainability report detailing progress across the four primary pillars of the company's environmental, social and governance (ESG) strategy: Zero Harm, Planet, Innovation and Communities.
+SYDNEY & CHICAGO, Aug.
+19, 2024 /PRNewswire/ -- James Hardie Industries plc (ASX: JHX; NYSE: JHX), ("James Hardie" or the "Company"), the North American leader in fiber cement exterior design solutions and a company inspiring how communities design, build and grow, today released its latest annual sustainability report detailing progress across the four primary pillars of the company's environmental, social and governance (ESG) strategy: Zero Harm, Planet, Innovation and Communities.

 The report, entitled "Building a Culture of Sustainability," features employee-driven initiatives, key industry collaborations and innovations to advance the company's purpose of Building a Better Future for All™.
 The report includes the following highlights from fiscal year 2024: